Supply Chain and Logistics Management

 The need for these skill sets is particularly acute in this region, given Mobile’s role as the ‘Port City,’ with ever-evolving logistics, transportation, purchasing, warehousing, and supply chain-related opportunities and challenges.

 At least ten percent or more of the Mobile regional economy is driven by supply chain-related functions – procurement/supply, logistics, distribution, retailing, and port activity.
-As the supply chain sector of the regional economy expands with organizations like Austal, Airbus, Amazon, and a host of small- and medium-sized firms, along with major expansions at the Alabama Port Authority, the demand for supply chain management and logistics talent is heightening annually.
+As this sector of the regional economy expands with organizations like Austal, Airbus, Amazon, and a host of small- and medium-sized firms, along with major expansions at the Alabama Port Authority, the demand for supply chain management and logistics talent is heightening annually.